With Trump gone, NATO wages war on climate threat - Up News Info

 Allies are also testing more equipment to operate in extreme cold.
 Durability of assets on the battlefield has always been a priority, European defense sources told Reuters.

-Stoltenberg, a former U.N. special envoy on climate change, began pushing for a NATO climate agreement after Biden replaced Trump, diplomats said.
+Stoltenberg, a former U.N. special envoy on climate change, began pushing for a NATO climate agreement before Biden replaced Trump, calling on the alliance to take action on climate in a speech in September 2020.
 Allies have yet to decide how much climate-related investment to fund jointly at NATO.

 “The security policy community now sees more clearly that climate change is a driver of conflict,” said Jamie Shea, a former senior NATO official now at the Friends of Europe think tank in Brussels.